 The Bank uses a guided discretionary variable pay determination philosophy, once the bank financial results are produced, Management presents to the NRC a proposed overall variable pay pool which varies based on the bank overall financial performance.
-Once approved, this pool is segregated into 3 main pools, Business, Control and Infrastructure (Back office) pools.
+Once approved, this pool is segregated into 3 main pools, Business, Supprt Control and Infrastructure (Back office) pools.
 Further down those pools are adjusted based on each stream department results then further down a range is produced for each employee based on individual performance.
 Line managers then starts the allocation process within the guided ranges which ensures the differentiation between individual's recommendations based on the level of Individual performance.
-SABB overall pay philosophy is to "Pay for performance" therefore, by the current definition of performance levels explained above "Inconsistent performance" is not awarded by bank policy.
-In addition, SABB introduced a consequence management policy in 2017 which aims to ensure and overall disciplinary framework is introduced.
+SAB overall pay philosophy is to "Pay for performance" therefore, by the current definition of performance levels explained above "Inconsistent/Undeerperformer performance and/or Weak Behaivoral" is not awarded by bank policy.
+In addition, SAB introduced a consequence management policy in 2017 which aims to ensure and overall disciplinary framework is introduced.
 The policy, in specific misconduct cases, can lead to reduction of variable compensation and will impact some employees in 2017 onwards.

-On fixed pay level, SABB aims to differentiate in fixed pay based on performance trend of individuals, where SABB targets to position high performing employees towards market's upper quartile of pay while maintaining the bank overall pay levels at or above market median.

-Annually, SABB participates in best in class market pay surveys provided by top providers in the region (McLagan and Hay Group) to provide such benchmark data for those annual pay reviews.
+On fixed pay level, SAB aims to differentiate in fixed pay based on performance trend of individuals, where SAB targets to position high performing employees towards market's and internal equityupper quartile of pay while maintaining the bank overall pay levels at or above market median.
+Annually, SAB participates in best in class market pay surveys provided by top providers in the region (McLagan and Hay Korn Ferry Group) to provide such benchmark data for those annual pay reviews.

-(e) Description of the ways in which the bank seeks to adjust remuneration to take account of longer-term performance;
+(e) Description of the ways in which the bank seeks to adjust remuneration to take account of longer-term performance

-Explained under section (c)
+Explained under section (c).

-(f) Description of the different forms of variable remuneration that the bank utilises and the rationale for using these different forms;
+(f) Description of the different forms of variable remuneration that the bank utilises and the rationale for using these different forms

-SABB offers 2 main forms of variable remuneration (cash and SABB shares).
-Where applicable, employees with variable pay is subject to deferral over 3 years, SABB purchase treasury shares with the deferred amounts and maintain the same within an overall bank portfolio managed by HSBC Saudi Arabia and Alawwal Invest.
+SAB offers 2 main forms of variable remuneration (cash and SAB shares).
+Where applicable, employees with variable pay is subject to deferral over 3 years, SAB purchase treasury shares with the deferred amounts and maintain the same within an overall bank portfolio managed by HSBC Saudi Arabia and Alawwal SAB Invest.
 Based on the deferred amount and share price, a number of shares is allocated to each individual and vested over a 3 years' period of the coming performance years.
-Share price is determined on the actual price at the time of purchase and might be adjusted at the time of vesting based on the actual market price of SABB share at the time of vesting preventing the bank from any attempt of gain and loss from the share price volatility and linking the individual employee, as a beneficiary, to the long term interest of the bank overall all performance which impacts the share price.
+Share price is determined on the within a set period of the average of 30 trading days preceding NRC approval of the bonus pool actual price at the time of purchase and might be adjusted at the time of vesting based on the actual market price of SAB share at the time of vesting preventing the bank from any attempt of gain and loss from the share price volatility and linking the individual employee, as a beneficiary, to the long term interest of the bank overall all performance which impacts the share price.
 At the time of vesting, allocated shares are transferred from the bank portfolio to the employee portfolio where employee has the right to sell or maintain as preferred.

-SABB also applies 2 incentive schemes to employees engaged in Retail Banking sales and Retail Banking Collections function.
-The schemes concentrate on junior employees only and are annually reviewed validated by HR, Business, Risk, Audit and Compliance and approved by NRC.
+SAB also applies 2 incentive schemes to employees engaged in Retail Wealth Personal BankingBanking sales and Retail Banking Collections function.
+The schemes concentrate on junior employees only and are annually reviewed validated by HR, Business, Risk, Audit Finance and Compliance and approved by NRC.